scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 ## JDK 15

-As of September 2020, JDK 15 is in release candidate phase ([reference](https://openjdk.java.net/projects/jdk/15/)).
+As of September 2020, JDK 15 has been released to the general public ([reference](https://openjdk.java.net/projects/jdk/15/)).
 We don't have any compatibility information yet.

 ## Scala 3